-- objective: they are based on factual data non-mediated by stakeholders' perceptions, judgements or self-reported experiences; - de facto: indicators describe actual behaviour or events in contrast to legal prescriptions or expectations; - micro-level: indicators are defined on the level of transactions between buyers and suppliers (i.e. contracts).
-They can nevertheless be aggregated at higher levels such as regions;
+- Objective: they are based on factual data non-mediated by stakeholders' perceptions, judgements or selfreported experiences. - De facto: indicators describe actual behaviour or events in contrast to legal prescriptions or expectations. - Micro-level: indicators are defined on the level of transactions between buyers and suppliers (i.e., contracts).
+They can nevertheless be aggregated at higher levels such as regions. - Internationally comparable: while defined on the microlevel, indicators are comparable across countries and regions due the same underlying theoretical concepts and measurement approach. - Comprehensive: indicators adequately capture public procurement performance in a wide set of organizations performing a wide variety of tasks. - Time series: indicators can be measured and compared over time for at least five years.